With great sadness, we announced the passing of Don (Donnie) Garner, Sept 7, in his 87th year.

 He would make hospital or home visits to people he worked with.
 He always seemed to be helping someone out by picking up some household items they needed, or directing them toward me if they had to sell.

 He had a wonderfully self-deprecating sense of humour.
 His bad driving skills were the source of countless jokes with us over the years.
-He told me he never got his license until he was 21, was a bad driver then, and never got any better!
+He told me he got his license when he was 21, was a bad driver then, and never got any better!

 We spent 100’s of hours working together during the last 20 plus years, and his enthusiasm for the auctions never waned.